 We are nearing the end of an amazing financial year for Greenprint, with growth in all areas of our business.
 Thanks to our lovely clients, amazing suppliers and a sprinkling of clever print management from us, we have seen an increase in general print production, Point of Sale, Exhibition materials and print-related consultancy.

 In the past couple of months we have managed some really exciting projects, including a graphics installation at Universities UK, thanks to our client Forster Communications, along with a large sail flag installation at the Natural History Museum to promote Universities Week.
-We received some teriffic feedback, praising us for our efforts in "going the extra mile" to ensure that everything went smoothly.
+We received some terrific feedback, praising us for our efforts in "going the extra mile" to ensure that everything went smoothly.

 We have printed beautiful cosmetics catalogues, a massive outdoor banner for the Chelsea Flower Show, GB car stickers, beer mats - the list goes on and on....